olingerc/teleprompter/README.md

 # Teleprompter App

 For all performers that need a bit of a memory help on stage.
 This was developed to be used with a screen placed on the floor of the stage, ideally in some sort of case that looks like a stage wedge.
 Songs should be given as presentations inside a folder that collects songs for a given performance ***(Songbook)***.
-This folder should be in a folder called `songbooks` that is located in the same folder that contains this code.
+This folder should be in a folder called `songbooks` that is located in the same folder that contains this code or one level up.

 ## Screenshots

 ***Home Page with 2 songbooks***
 <figure>